 Complete the Residence Information Affidavit to apply for Oregon resident status for tuition purposes.
-Printed versions of all documents are available from the Office of the Registrar in Neuberger Hall.
+Printed versions of all documents are available from the Office of the Registrar in Fariborz Maseeh Hall (FMH) Lobby.

 Who is considered a resident?